pymc-devs/pytensor/doc/library/compile/opfromgraph.rst

 This page describes :class:`pytensor.compile.builders.OpFromGraph
 <pytensor.compile.builders.OpFromGraph>`, an `Op` constructor that allows one to
-encapsulate an Pytensor graph in a single `Op`.
+encapsulate an PyTensor graph in a single `Op`.

 This can be used to encapsulate some functionality in one block.
-It is useful to scale Pytensor compilation for regular bigger graphs when we reuse that encapsulated functionality with different inputs many times.
-Due to this encapsulation, it can make Pytensor's compilation phase faster for graphs with many nodes.
+It is useful to scale PyTensor compilation for regular bigger graphs when we reuse that encapsulated functionality with different inputs many times.
+Due to this encapsulation, it can make PyTensor's compilation phase faster for graphs with many nodes.

 Using this for small graphs is not recommended as it disables